-The authority to grant an extension for the completion of work in a course beyond the original TST or college deadline (whichever is earlier) for that course rests with the student's College Graduate Director, not the instructor of the course.
+The authority to grant an extension for the completion of work in a course beyond the original TST or college deadline (whichever is earlier) for that course rests with the student's college Graduate Director, not the instructor of the course.
 Nevertheless, the instructor's signature is required for course extension requests to be processed.
-Students will petition their College Graduate Director for extensions, using a standard form provided by TST on its website.
+Students will petition their college Graduate Director for extensions, using the Request for Coursework Extension form.